Kumyks: Language

 Kumyks speak the Kumyk language, which is a part of the Kipchak-Cuman subfamily of the Kipchak family of the Turkic languages.
 It is a direct descendant of the Khazar languages and in addition contains words from the Bulghar and Oghuz substratum.

 Nikolay Baskakov, based on a famous 12th century scripture named Codex Cimanicus, included modern Kumyk, Karachai-Balkar, Crimean Tatar, Karaim, and the language of Mamluk Kipchaks in the Cuman-Kipchak languages.
 Alexander Samoylovich also considered Cuman-Kipchak close to Kumyk and Karachai-Balkar.

 Kumyk had been a lingua-franca of a great part of the Northern Caucasus, from Dagestan to Kabarda, until the 1930s.

 In 1848, a professor of the "Caucasian Tatars" (Kumyks) Timofey Makarov published a grammar of Kumyk, the first ever grammar written in Russian for a language spoken in the North Caucasus.

-Kumyk was an official language of communication between North-Eastern Caucasian nations and Russian administration.
+Kumyk was an official language of communication between the Northeastern Caucasian nations and the Russian administration.

 Amongst the dialects of the Kumyk there are Kaitag, Terek (Güçük-yurt and Braguny), Buynaksk (Temir-Khan-Shura) and Xasavyurt.
 The latter two became basis for the literary language.

 Kumyk is the oldest script literary language of Dagestan.
 During the 20th century, the writing system of the language was changed twice: during Soviet times in 1929 traditional Arabic script (called ajam) was substituted by the Latin script, and then in 1938 by Cyrillic script.

 The closest languages to Kumyk are the Karachai-Balkar, Crimean Tatar, and Karaim languages.

 More than 90% of Kumyks in Russia, according to the 2010 census, also speak Russian, and those in Turkey and the Levant (Sham) speak Turkish and Arabic.

 In Russian and European classical literature

 German poet Paul Fleming, travelling together with the Holstein embassy through Kumyk lands in 1633 and 1636, had dedicated to Kumykia and its towns a few verses.

 The Kumyk language was a subject of studies for Russian classical authors such as Leo Tolstoy and Mikhail Lermontov, both of whom served with the Imperial Russian Army in the Caucasus.
-The language is present in such works of Tolstoy as "The Raid", Cossacks, Hadji Murat, and Lermontov's "A Hero of Our Time".
+The language is present in such works of Tolstoy as The Raid, Cossacks, Hadji Murat, and Lermontov's A Hero of Our Time.

-Tolstoy described Kumyk village of Khamamatyurt in his "Hunting in the Caucasus".
+Tolstoy described Kumyk village of Khamamatyurt in his Hunting in the Caucasus.

-Aelxander Bestuzhev-Marlinsky also featured the Kumyk language and Kumykia in his works "Molla-nur" and "Ammalat-bek", and described in some details Russian military raids on Kumyk settlements in his "Letters from Dagestan".
+Alexander Bestuzhev also featured the Kumyk language and Kumykia in his works "Molla-nur" and "Ammalat-bek", and described in some details Russian military raids on Kumyk settlements in his Letters from Dagestan.

-Alexander Dumas also described some areas of Kumykia and the time when he was a guest of a Kumyk prince Ali Qazanalp.
+Alexandre Dumas also described some areas of Kumykia and the time when he was a guest of a Kumyk prince Ali Qazanalp.